Koroška Bela: Geography

-Koroška Bela is the first part of the Municipality of Jesenice that one encounters when approaching from the southeast, from the Ljubljana direction.
-The village is located in a valley between four hills: Malnež and Obesenk (to the east), and Alnica and Strana (northwest).
-The valley is closed off to the north by Mount Belščica, part of the Karawanks; to the south it opens into Bela Field (Belško polje), which borders the Sava River.
+Koroška Bela is located in the mouth of a narrow valley cut by Bela Creek into the southern slopes of the Karawanks.
+The valley is hemmed in by four hills: Malnež and Obesenk (to the east), and Alnica and Strana (northwest).
+The valley is closed off to the north by Mount Belščica; to the south it opens into Bela Field (Belško polje), which borders the Sava River.

-On the east side of the village runs Bela Creek, the source of which is below the peak of Belščica, between Potoki Pasture (Potoška planina) and Olip Pasture (Olipova planina).
-In the lower western part of the village, the border with the neighboring settlement of Javornik runs parallel to bridges over Javornik Creek, although there is a friendly, long-running quarrel with Javornik over the exact boundary line.
+The source of Bela Creek is below the peak of Belščica, between Potoki Pasture (Potoška planina) and Olip Pasture (Olipova planina).
+The creek runs through the east side of the village, but dissipates in Bela Field before reaching the Sava.
+The border with the neighboring settlement of Javornik runs along Javornik Creek, which does reach the Sava.

 Name

 The name Koroška Bela literally means 'Carinthian white'; the second part is derived from White Creek (Bela) and was originally a hydronym transferred to the settlement along the creek.
-The first part of the name indicates that the settlement was colonized by arrivals from Carinthia in the Middle Ages.
-Carinthian dialect features can still be found in the local dialect.
-See also Koroška Vas and Koroška Vas na Pohorju for similar names outside Carinthia.
+The first part of the name indicates that the settlement was colonized by arrivals from Carinthia in the Middle Ages; Carinthian dialect features can still be found in the local dialect, and the agricultural area of Borovje beneath the village shares the Slovene name of the Carinthian municipality of Ferlach.
+(See also Koroška Vas and Koroška Vas na Pohorju for similar names outside Carinthia.)